 Does Boric Acid Really Work?

-Boric acid is no folk remedy when it comes to killing roaches; it really works.
+Boric acid for roaches is no folk remedy when it comes to killing them; it really works.
 In fact, it’s one of the most popular, and cost-effective, means of dealing with infestations.

 What Do You Mix With Boric Acid to Kill Cockroaches?

 Boric acid by itself doesn’t attract cockroaches.
 Roaches are attracted to the smells of things they can eat, like food, waste, debris, and garbage.
 So, in order to make the boric acid appealing enough to eat, you have to mix it with something sweet.

 The best mix-in is either powdered or table sugar.
 Mix one part of the sugar with three parts of boric acid.
 Then, you can sprinkle the mixture directly in places you’ve seen roaches, or you can place it on something like a paper plate.
 Either way, you’ll want to make sure it’s in a place the cockroach can get to.